 9. Management Infrastructure: Do we have the right management infrastructure to support our practices?

 As employed networks grow, so should the level of sophistication required to properly manage the provider enterprise.
 Unfortunately, many organizations we work with have not updated their management infrastructure to keep pace with their group’s growth.
 As a result, many employed groups are severely under resourced.
 This creates operational issues as specialty growth increases variation in practice models and primary care growth often increases geographic dispersion.
 It also creates cultural and provider issues as communication becomes strained.

 Creating the right management infrastructure requires understanding the status quo and identifying areas for improvement.
 The first step to this is often reviewing the current organization chart for bottlenecks and areas with potential span of control issues.
 We often recommend divisions for primary care, medical specialties, and surgical specialties but the right structure will depend on specialty mix and geographic footprint of practices.
 Additionally, practice management job descriptions should be reviewed to ensure consistency across the group and with overall strategic objectives.

 10. Physician Leadership: Do we have an effective structure for provider leadership?

 Physician leadership is indispensable to delivering high-quality and cost-efficient care to engaged and satisfied patients.
-Incorporating an effective physician leadership structure into an employed provider group propels the group on its path towards high performance while increasing provider engagement, supporting recruitment, and mitigating burn-out.
+Incorporating an effective physician leadership structure into an employed provider group propels the group on its path toward high performance while increasing provider engagement, supporting recruitment, and mitigating burnout.
 For these reasons, organizations who focus on physician leadership often see significant return on investment.